-See our Southern Reservoir page under More for information on a new reservoir being constructed in 2019.
+See our Southern Reservoir page under More for information on a new reservoir being constructed in 2019 and 2020.

 Our Development Standards are now available online.
 Just click on More up above and then Development Standards.

 The Water Company has been able to reduce the rate of our customer's Water Base Fee!
 In 2018 the rate was reduced by 5% and in 2019 it was reduced again by 7.5%.
 In 2020 the rates stayed the same as 2019.